paulkogni/postdoc-year1/projects/neonates.md

 - [x] make another algorithm version that doesn't contain IL6 (measuring IL6 is expensive!), especially for Algorithm 1
 - [x] include column "antibiotics therapy" as feature in algorithm 1

-- [ ] find a way of how to compare against Kaiser-permanente
-    - can create maximum and minimum values for likelihood (basically like an uncertainty band)
-    - can use the uncertainty band to then see whether we are still better
-- [ ] check out how to merge the two new/old datasets with the current one that Sven has sent

 # 01.12.2025